duinoWitchery/hd44780/examples/hd44780examples/README.md

 hd44780examples
 ===============

-The examples included in this directory are special purpose example sketches that are used as templates for the i/o class examples.
+The examples included in this directory are special purpose example sketches that are used as include files for the i/o class examples.
 The examples allow using a "wrapper sketch" to define the lcd object and lcd geometry which then includes the hd44780 example sketch as an alternative to having to edit the actual sketch.
-While these sketches can be modified to work standalone with any LiquidCrystal API compatible library, their primary purpose, as shipped in the hd44780 library package, is to act as a template sketch for the i/o class wrapper sketches and are not intended to be used directly.
+While these sketches can be modified to work standalone with any LiquidCrystal API compatible library, their primary purpose, as shipped in the hd44780 library package, is to act as an include file for the i/o class wrapper sketches and are not intended to be used directly.
-See the ioClass specific subdirectories for the examples for each ioClass.
+**See the ioClass specific subdirectories for the examples for each ioClass.**

 #### The following examples are included:
 - `LCDcharset`<br>